-Keeping in mind these goals provides important constraints on our consideration of the models of early visual motion measurements.
+Keep in mind the above goals provide important constraints on our consideration of the models of early visual motion measurements.
 One distinction that we mentioned in the context of shape from shading is whether we need to estimate a dense field or a sparse one.
 A sparse set of velocity estimates would be important for efficiently describing the trajectories of objects--i.e. at a given instant, one "summary" velocity vector for each object could be useful for deciding the chance of collision.
 On the other hand, a dense velocity field could be useful for segmenting an object from a background to determine its shape.